distributhor/workflow-webhook/README.md

 }
 ```

-If you are interested in receiving more data about the GitHub event than the above fields, then it can be
+If you are interested in receiving more comprehensive data about the GitHub event than just the
-configured to send the whole JSON payload for of GitHub event.
-More information about the payload that is
+above fields, then the action can be configured to send the whole JSON payload of the GitHub event,
-sent, as per the official documentation: <https://developer.github.com/webhooks/event-payloads/>.
-Details
+as per the `GITHUB_EVENT_PATH` variable in the environment variable documentation referenced above.
+The official documentation and reference for the payload itself can be found here:
-on how to configure it can be found further below.
+<https://developer.github.com/webhooks/event-payloads/>, and the details on how to configure it,
+is further down this README.

 Additional (custom) data can also be added/merged to the payload (see further down).